When, Why, and How to Pivot a Startup

 What Can a Startup Pivot?

+What are the different types of startup pivots?
 As a matter of fact, multiple factors can be pivoted when it comes to business.
 Let's go over the main types of pivots for a startup or an established company.

+Can businesses go for multiple pivot strategies at the same time?
 In essence, a startup or a mature business can simultaneously alter multiple things when pivoting.
 The combination of factors to pivot on will differ each time and depend on the individual business specifics.
 As such, a tech company offering a multi-functional marketing product can invest in a spin-off feature to cater to the needs of a smaller target audience.
 They can even modify their SaaS business plan to turn the feature into a separate SaaS product with a standalone mission and offer it on a freemium basis.

 What Are the Associated Pivoting Risks?

-Pivoting is a big step in any event.
+Pivoting in business is a big step in any event.
 It's sort of like a gamble or bet that may either alleviate you or leave you with nothing.
 Let's find out the risks of taking this leap or deciding to do nothing.

 What are the possible pivoting risks?